By the BlueprintPC team · Updated July 2026

 The six criteria: upfront cost, performance-per-dollar, warranty and support, upgrade path, time investment, and assembly/compatibility risk.
 A buyer optimizing for the lowest price per frame will read this differently than a buyer who has never opened a PC case before — and that’s the point.

-Because a custom builder can shop sales, mix brands, and put every dollar directly into the GPU tier that matters most for gaming, a self-built system at a given price point often lands one GPU tier higher than the equivalent prebuilt.
-That advantage is largest in the mid-range and smallest at the top of the market, where GPU pricing is fixed regardless of who’s buying.
+Because a custom builder can shop sales, mix brands, and put every dollar directly into the GPU tier that matters most for gaming, a self-built system at a given price point can still land a GPU tier higher than the equivalent prebuilt — when the builder is patient and shops carefully.
+That advantage used to be close to automatic; in 2026 it’s conditional, because a builder paying current spot-market DDR5 and GPU prices is absorbing the same shortage-driven cost pressure a bulk-buying integrator has partly avoided.

 A prebuilt from a reputable integrator carries one warranty covering the whole system — parts and often labor — for a defined period, with a single support line to call.
 A custom build has as many separate warranties as it has components, each with its own manufacturer, its own RMA process, and its own turnaround time, and diagnosing which part actually failed is the buyer’s job, not a support rep’s.